The significance of this area

 Threats that affect the biodiversity of the Manypeaks landscape are many and include altered hydrology, various dieback diseases, introduced predators, inappropriate fire regimes, human recreation, historical and current clearing causing habitat fragmentation, weeds and grazing.

-The Oyster Harbour Catchment Group, Department of Plants and Wildlife, City of Albany and plantation companies in the area have worked with a range of stakeholders to develop a conservation action plan for the Manypeaks area.
+In 2012-13 the Oyster Harbour Catchment Group, Department of Plants and Wildlife, City of Albany and plantation companies in the area have worked with a range of stakeholders to develop a conservation action plan for the Manypeaks area.
 This plan clearly articulates the goal, the priority actions and how to measure if these actions are successful in achieving their aim.
 Barry Heydenrych, while seconded from Greening Australia to Gondwana Link, assisted the group with developing their plan.
-The conservation plan is available for viewing on the Conpro website (http://conpro.tnc.org/1807/).